Markdown-Bug-Bounty-Recon/Markdown-Bug-Bounty-Recon/README.md

 - **Still in progress**
 ### markdown_converter.sh
 - This converts the contents of tools-io directory to markdown
-- **This breaks a lot**, because with every new functionality I need to change this markdown-converter
+- **This breaks a lot**, because with every new functionality I need to change this markdown-converter, so It doesn't cover much of the brute-forcing part.
 ## On which topics and subject I'll focus for now?
 - Definetely finding more root domains and subdomain enumeration, also discovering technologies and ways to use that data
 - Also managing scope, detecting the scope of the program, put a massive distinction between passive scanning and active scanning to not make bug-bounty programs angry!
 D: